-E. Students who do not complete the six lecture course requirements in their first year meet with the GSC and their advisor just before the third semester starts.
-The GSC, advisor, and student will establish and sign the Appendix F contract (Program of student beyond 2nd graduate semester).
-This form is not needed for students who have completed the required course work in their first year.
+E. Students who have not completed the six lecture course requirements in their first year meet with the GSC and their advisor just before the third semester starts.
+The GSC, advisor, and student will establish and sign the Appendix F contract (Program of student beyond 2nd